 Padovanino’s 1618 depiction of the Siege of Chartres

-This was no random agreement or negotiation; the nobles in France pleaded with Charles to do more against the invaders8.
+There was a reason for this; the nobles in France pleaded with Charles to do more against the invaders8.
 He had run out of ideas and asked them for advice8.
 The nobility suggested granting the invaders northern France and Charles’ daughter’s hand in marriage8.

 King Charles III of the West Franks (Charles the Simple) pledged allegiance to Rollo granting him French land ‘and his daughter Gisele'3 4.
 The document showing this allegiance no longer exists but there is a reference to it in a charter dated 14 March 9183.
 This charter donates land to the monastery of Saint-Germain-des-Prés.
 It specifies the land “exclude[ing] that part […] granted to […] Rollo and his companions.”3.